TechLabCommunity/AFArray/README.md

 ### remove_from_index

-AFArray could be converted into array with template type.
+AFArray could remove an element from index.

 ```C++
   v1.add(56);